iPDB -- Optimizing Semantic SQL Queries: Conclusion

 We evaluate and compare \dbname{} against state-of-the-art systems across multiple datasets and several models.
 Furthermore, we evaluate the impact of optimizations introduced in Section~\ref{sec:optim}.

 The experiments are run on an x86 Linux machine running Ubuntu 22.04.5 LTS distribution.
 The machine includes an Intel(R) Xeon(R) Platinum 8168 2.70GHz CPU and 2.95TB of memory.
 If the systems support parallel execution, the number of workers is set to 16.
-If the systems is capable batching or row-marshalling, the size is set to 16.
+If the systems is capable of batching or row-marshaling, the size is set to 16.
+The local models are executed using GPU acceleration with an NVIDIA A30 with 24GB of memory.